kokkos/kokkos-core-wiki/Kokkos::parallel_reduce.md

     * `TeamThreadRange`: defines a 1D iteration range to be executed by a thread-team.
 Only valid inside a parallel region executed through a `TeamPolicy` or a `TaskTeam`.
     * `ThreadVectorRange`: defines a 1D iteration range to be executed through vector parallelization.
 Only valid inside a parallel region executed through a `TeamPolicy` or a `TaskTeam`.
   * FunctorType: A valid functor with an `operator()` with a matching signature for the `ExecPolicy`
+  * ReducerArgument: Either a class fullfilling the "Reducer" concept, or a `Kokkos::View`
-  * ReducerArgument is either a class fullfilling the "Reducer" concept, an scalar argument taken by reference or a `Kokkos::View`
+  * ReducerArgumentNonConst: Either a class fullfilling the "Reducer" concept, a POD type with `operator +=` and `operator =`, or a `Kokkos::View`

 ### Requirements: